agileware/civicrm-end-user-guide/docs/events/online-event-registration.md

 register and pay for both in a single process.
 By default, this option requires a different name and email address for each person registered.

-Checking **same email address** provides the same capabilities, but without requiring distinct email addresses for each registrant.
+Checking **Allow same email and multiple registrations?** provides the same capabilities, but without requiring distinct email addresses for each registrant.
 In either case, CiviCRM uses a separate contact record (an existing one if the contact is already in the system, otherwise a new one is created) for each individual registered.

-This setting also allows administrators to register the same contact multiple times to the same event.
+This setting also a contact to register multiple times for the same event.
 For example, if the person purchased a ticket to a concert, then wanted to purchase another ticket later on.

 Information on the **Duplicate matching rule** is provided in the